The crew

 Georgios came with his parents from Greece to Sweden when he was nine years old.
 Since then, he has been commuting between the two countries.
 He has traveled, lived and worked in both countries for several longer periods.

 Georgios is a graduate web developer.
-He has worked for over 15 years in film editing and as a media educator for children and young people.
-Since the 1980s, he has also worked as a freelance journalist, radio producer and writer in both Sweden and Greece.
-Throughout his life, he has tried to maintain his roots and make the most of his bicultural identity.
+He has worked in film editing for over 15 years and as a media educator for children and young people.
+Since the 1980s, he has also worked as a freelance journalist, radio producer, and writer in both Sweden and Greece.
+Throughout his life, he has endeavored to maintain his roots and embrace his bicultural identity.

 Ulf Björkman, PR and Communication